badlydrawnrob/elm-playground/elm-in-action/README.md

 > Tip
 >
 > This function could be made more robust.
 Currently, if it gets a photo URL to select before the photos have loaded, it ignores that error and proceeds as if nothing has gone wrong.
 A more robust implementation might return a Maybe Status, so that update could fire off a Cmd to record the error in a logging service.
 We won’t use a logging service in this book, but although it’s good to recover from errors that shouldn’t have happened, additionally logging that they happened gives you a way to later investigate what went wrong.

+## Chapter 05 to-dos

+### I don't like javascript

+It might be useful, but I'm not going to save this to memory.
+If and when I need it I can look up the chapter again.

 -----